VMware Distributed Switch:

 Following are the configurable items featured in both the forms of switches:

-- Port groups: virtual ports groups having similar configuration
+- Port groups: virtual ports groups having a similar configuration

-- Uplinks: connections to outside world from virtual switch
+- Uplinks: connections to the outside world from the virtual switch

-Along with this, following are supported by both types of switches:
+Along with this, the following are supported by both types of switches: